emanuelepicas/Linux/installationGuides/howToAddSshKeyToPreventLoginOnRepo.md

 Here you will find your key: id_ed25519

+Run this command to output in the console the key:

 ```
 $cat id_ed25519
 ```

-paste the output into the form of GitHub.
+copy andd paste the output into the form of GitHub.

 From now on, when you clone the a repo with ssh key option, you are able to log without credentials thanks to ssh key previous configurated.